kittykatattack/learningPixi/README.md

   dungeon = new Sprite(dungeonTexture);
   stage.addChild(dungeon);

   //2.
-Access the texture using throuhg the loader's `resources`: explorer = new Sprite(
+Access the texture using the loader's `resources`: explorer = new Sprite(
     resources["images/treasureHunter.json"].textures["explorer.png"]
   );